Search

 This page describes the various types of evidence accepted for legal aid in private family law disputes when you are caring for a child who is at risk of abuse from the other party.

 You may be entitled to legal aid for a private family law dispute (Child Arrangements Order, Prohibited Steps Order, or Specific Issue Order) if your child is at risk of abuse and you can’t afford to pay legal costs.
-Anyone with the care of a child may seek to protect them; for example, a grandmother with the care of a child may seek to prevent the child’s father from having contact.
+Anyone with the care of a child may seek to protect them; for example, a grandmother with the care of a child may seek to prevent the child’s parent from having contact.

 On January 8th 2018, changes to the eligibility requirements for legal aid in family law private disputes came into effect.
 There is no longer a time limit on abuse evidence, which previously stood at five years.
 Additionally, the range of documents accepted as evidence of abuse has been widened to include statements from domestic violence support organisations and housing support officers.